culture-of-development/culture-of-development.github.io/source/_drafts/how-we-sped-up-decision-tree-processing.md

 - the goal for the whole project
   - describe the project, show where on the page it is being used
   - describe what we currently have and why it's not keeping up with the times
+  - we need to test it
+- we tried to most simple thing first
+  - keep the model in the language it was developed in
+  - that was attrocious
+  - yea that's not gonna work
 - the requirements for the whole project
   - our goal is not to make a general purpose tool, but make this specific case as fast as possible
   - 5000 jobs